Beautiful Asian Young Woman With Peace Of Mind

 The Bottom Line

-You won't be able to feel the reward at the moment, but even a small additional principal-only payment can save you thousands of dollars in interest down the road.
-If you have an emergency fund saved, no high-interest debt, a strong investment portfolio, a steady income and the means to pay down your principal, then this repayment strategy just may work for you.
+You may not perceive the reward at the moment, but even a small, additional principal-only payment can save you thousands of dollars in interest.
+If you have a healthy emergency fund, no high-interest debt, a strong investment portfolio, a steady income and money to pay down your principal, this repayment strategy may work for you.